 Say you have limited time and you want to hit as many of the hotel’s top restaurants as possible.
 Simply book into Alberta Food Tours ‘Eat the Castle.’
 On this sumptuous food tour, you’ll travel through your stomach to 4 of the 14 dining establishments at Fairmont Banff Springs.
 The hotel can often be at 90% occupancy during the summer months, so this is an ideal way to access the iconic property and enjoy it just as a guest would.
 Not only do you taste the place, but tours also give that sense of place by taking you back to the history of the hotel when it first opened in 1888.
 Tours begin with Canadian inspired eats, before headed to Europe via the Spring’s new French brasserie: The Vermillion Room.
 Finally, you’ll cap off your food tour by tucking into Albeta’s signature dish at 1888 Chophouse.
 Can you guess what it is?

-For real.
-When you’ve been around for as long as this hotel has, you’ve got to expect some skeletons rattling around.
+Yep, she’s haunted!
+When you’ve been around as long as the Fairmont Banff Springs hotel has, you’ve got to expect some skeletons rattling around.
 There’s Sam the (friendly) phantom bellman and even a Ghost Bride, who was commemorated with her own stamp and coin by the Royal Canadian Mint.
-Guests can take the 1 p.m. daily Heritage Tour to learn more about the hotel’s historic attributes.
+Guests can take the 1 p.m. daily Heritage Tour to learn more about the hotel’s historic attributes and haunted tales.

 How to score free wifi at any Fairmont